dd32/td-gh-ex/readme.md

 # Changelog
+= 3.0 =
+* changed : global code structure has changed.
+Classes are instanciated by a singleton factory, html is rendered with actions, values are called through filters
+* fixed : favicon rendering, $__options was not defined in head
+* fixed : sidebars reordering on responsive display, tc_script.js file

 = 2.1.8 =
 * changed : activation options are disable for posts_per_page and show_on_front
 * changed : redirect to customizr screen on first theme activation only